MetaMask/metamask-extension/docs/confirmation-refactoring/confirmation-backend-architecture/README.md

 ### Using ApprovalController for Confirmations

 [ApprovalController](https://github.com/MetaMask/core/tree/main/packages/approval-controller) is written as a helper to `PermissionController`.
 Its role is to manage requests that require user approval.
 It can also be used in confirmation code to launch UI.
 Thus the use of `showUserConfirmation` function in `MetamaskController ` can be removed.
-But `ApprovalController` will need some changes to be able to use it for confirmations, for example it does not support multiple paraller requests from same origin.
+But `ApprovalController` will need some changes to be able to use it for confirmations, for example, it does not support multiple parallel requests from the same origin.